bradyhouse/house/scripts/bin/jstestdriver/README.markdown

 =====

 Collection of _sub-scripts_ used to automate the testing of [fiddles](../../../fiddle) that support use of the jstestdriver.
-By "sub-script", I mean these scripts contain functions referenced (or "sourced") by one more scripts in the parent [scripts](../..) directory.
-By convention, this is indicated by the "_*" prefix.
-In other words, each script only contains functions and cannot be executed by themselves.
+Each `*.sh` file contain functions referenced (or "sourced") by one more scripts in the parent [scripts](../..) directory.
+In other words, each file is simply a grouping of related functions.
+The `_*` prefix is a convention meant to indicate that the file cannot be executed directly.